Home > Corporate Governance Overview Statement

 As for Non-Executive Directors, their level of remuneration reflects the experience, time commitment and scope of responsibilities undertaken by the said Directors as well as the onerous challenges in discharging their fiduciary duties.

-All Directors are paid annual director fees of RM90,000 each for serving as members of the Board for FY2017.
-Effective from FY2018, Executive Director will be paid RM90,000 each and Non-Executive Director will be paid RM120,000 each.
-All Directors are also paid meeting allowance for each meeting attended.
-In recognition of the additional time and commitment required, the Directors also received annual allowances arising from their participation on various board committees.
+All Directors are paid meeting fee for each meeting attended.
+In recognition of the additional time and commitment required, the Directors also received annual fee arising from their participation in Board Committees.

-The various allowances for the Directors as approved by the Board is set out as follows:
+The various fees for the Directors as approved by the Board on 28 February 2023 is set out as follows

 I: Audit Committee

 The Board has established an AC whose roles include assisting the Board in reviewing the process for the preparation of the Group’s financial reports including significant financial reporting issues and judgements, as well as overseeing the external and internal audit processes of the Group.